 Med-surg nurses are master multi-taskers, kind of like the air traffic controllers of their hospital units.
 They’re required to have a wide range of top-notch skills for juggling the care of several patients at once, administrating their medications, admitting new patients while discharging others, educating their families – all while ensuring the entire healthcare team stays on the same page.
 These RNs must have high-level critical thinking skills, the ability to stay calm under pressure, and have a vast knowledge of the body and all its systems, as well as disease states.
 They have to be prepared and ready for anything and everything as they never know what complex disease states their next patient might have.

-The backbone of adult patient care, these RNs can function in diverse healthcare settings, not only in hospitals, but homecare facilities, physicians’ offices and clinics.
+The backbone of adult patient care, medical-surgical nurses can function in diverse healthcare settings, not only in hospitals, but homecare facilities, physicians’ offices and clinics.
 While all need to be willing to accept diversity and change as a new learning experience, it’s even more important for a med-surg travel nurse as each facility is different.

 Becoming a Med-Surg Nurse